pkmklong/pkmklong.github.io/index.md

 * Data Interoperability - how can we make various health data play well together?
 * Algorithmic Fairness - how can we ensure that data solutions provide equitable care for all patients?

-I also enjoy supporting aspiring analytics professionals with their career goals.
-Feel free to reach out :)
+I value supporting aspiring analytics professionals with their career goals.
+Feel free to reach out.

 ## Publications